balderekjk2/chickenscratch/README.md

 # chickenscratch

-sharing notes on configuration hell sort of things...
+sharing notes on configuration hell sort of things

 ## Newcomers

-- check if you have `micro` and `nnn` available through your Linux disto's package manager i.e. apt, yum, etc.
+- check if you have `micro` and `nnn` available through your Linux disto's package manager i.e. apt, yum, etc
 - if you do install both i.e. `sudo apt install micro nnn`
 - `export EDITOR=micro` in command line
 - `echo alias nnn='nnn -e' >> ~/.bashrc`
-- whenever you run `nnn` it will open up file explorer in current dir.
-Navigate with mouse or left/right arrows.
+- whenever you run `nnn` it will open up file explorer in current dir -- navigate with mouse or left/right arrows
 - hit right-arrow or enter key to edit file with micro, or double-click
-- to quit micro, just "ctrl-q".
+- exit micro with "ctrl-q", or nnn with "q"

-## If you prefer to adopt vim (a lot more easily configurable, but not as accessible to newcomers)
+## For those who prefer to learn vim

+- vim is a lot more easily configurable, but not as accessible to newcomers

 > [!NOTE]
 > run `bash updaterc.sh` to append this repo's `bashrc` and `vimrc` to your `~/.bashrc` and `~/.vimrc`